nardineshak/JavaBasedChatApp/src/p2/writeup/WriteUp.md

  time, and you should not leave it to the last minute.
 For each experiment, we expect you to:
  - Explain how you constructed the inputs to make your conclusions
  - Explain why your data supports your conclusions
- - Explain your methodology (e.g., if we wanted to re-run your experiment, we would be able to)
+ - Explain your methodology (If we wanted to re-run your experiment, we would be able to.)
- - Include the inputs themselves in the experiments folder
+ - Tell us what inputs you used.
+If generated in the code, tell us where and how.
+If from a file, please describe the files and include them in the experiments folder.
  - Include your data either directly in the write-up or in the experiments folder
  - You should include graphs of the outputs for at least a few of the questions.
    You can add a link to an image following the instructions found here: